la2050/challenge/_2021/connect/new-horizons-serving-individuals-with-special-needs.md

   transportation to increase numbers of program participants involved in: community-based activities; volunteer assignments; employment training;
   employment.
-Approximately how many people will be directly impacted by this proposal?: '350' Approximately how many people will be indirectly impacted by this proposal?: '3500' Please describe the broader impact of your proposal.: >- The 350 individuals participating in this project are adults with intellectual and/or developmental disabilities.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '350' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3500' Describe how Los Angeles County will be different if your work is successful.: >- The 350 individuals participating in this project are adults with intellectual and/or developmental disabilities.
 Approximately 15% also have a physical disability.
 The 3500 reflects the co-workers and volunteer agency recipients